 In my previous post, Identifying the Seven Deadly Sins of Corporate Training Programs, I outlined some of the most common sins (or mistakes) we see made in the context of training and professional development.
-That post was the first in a series of indefinite length, written through a lens of the challenges we witness CADD Microsystems clients face as they work to provide training and professional development to their teams.
+That post was the first in a series of indefinite length, written through a lens of the challenges we witness CADD Microsystems clients face as they work to provide training and professional development to their teams that have a lasting and meaningful impact to both the employee and the organization.
 Guiding us through this journey is the top-rated class, Overcoming the 7 Deadly Sins of Corporate Training Programs, presented at Autodesk University 2017 by my colleague, Jason Kunkel and myself.
 If you wish to read ahead at any time, I invite you to view the recording of our session on the Autodesk University website.

 Understanding the institutional dynamics of training, I’m going to focus on the most essential element of any training and professional development for the second part of this series.
 That element?
 It’s quite simply the people we wish to train.
 The desire of most clients who approach us for training is to provide the best possible professional development solution to their team.
 When we talk about solutions in the context of training, that conversation is almost always intertwined with talk about things like format, whether a class should be customized, how to deliver a course and a myriad of other topics.
 Although each of those is meaningful conversations to have, and we’ll indeed have them during this series, it’s a discussion that’s premature at this juncture.